jitension/Stevens-Honest-Response/README.md

 # Stevens-Honest-Response
-React-Native mobile application for stevens course reviews
+React-Native mobile application for course reviews

 To run this project:
 1- clone the master repo